-This book provides an introduction to the foundations and current developments in mathematical information retrieval research, or math IR.
+This monograph provides an introduction to the foundations and current developments in mathematical information retrieval research, or math IR.
 In this area we focus on systems designed to assist with finding, collecting, and using mathematical information.
 With the advent of Large Language Models (LLMs), mathematical question answering is of particularly keen interest at the moment.
 Systems that combine LLMs with logic-based systems have been making news by solving problems from the International Mathematical Olympiad, for example.

 The authors have spent more than a decade working on systems and interfaces for math-aware search engines in web pages, PDF documents, and even videos.
 We have more recently worked with interactive conversational systems for math IR, and looked into applications of LLMs.
-In this book we try to summarize what we have learned about systems for searching existing sources, and briefly introduce emerging math question answering systems that automatically generate responses based on usage patterns for text and formulas.
+In this monograph we try to summarize what we have learned about systems for searching existing sources, and briefly introduce emerging math question answering systems that automatically generate responses based on usage patterns for text and formulas.

-Our intended audience includes students, instructors, and researchers of information science, computer science, and mathematics.2 Because the goal of this series is to introduce a topic from its fundamentals and then build up to the state-of-the-art, we needed to prioritize making the presentation as clearly and concretely as we could manage.
+Our intended audience includes students, instructors, and researchers of information science, computer science, and mathematics.1 Because the goal of this series is to introduce a topic from its fundamentals and then build up to the state-of-the-art, we needed to prioritize making the presentation as clear and concrete as possible.
 This means that we also had to make difficult decisions about what material to include.
 We have focused on covering what we understand to be core topics and concerns, rather than provide an exhaustive survey of techniques.
 For those interested in learning more than we could cover here, we refer you to other math IR surveys that are available (Zanibbi and Blostein, 2012; Guidi and Sacerdoti Coen, 2016; Dadure et al., 2024).

-2With this said, we have often been 'unintended' readers of books, and warmly welcome anyone with even the slightest interest in what we have to say here.
+1With this said, we have often been 'unintended' readers of monographs, and warmly welcome anyone with even the slightest interest in what we have to say here.

-Our approach in this book is searcher-centered, i.e., focused on models and systems used directly by people.
+Our approach in this work is searcher-centered, i.e., focused on models and systems used directly by people.
 We acknowledge that there are vast bodies of literature concerned with searching and discovering mathematical information with little or no human interaction.
-Important examples include automated theorem proving, one of the oldest and most influential corners of artificial intelligence research, and work with mathematical knowledge databases in the Mathematical Knowledge Management community (e.g., at the CICM3 conferences), from which much of the early influential work in math IR also originates from.
+Important examples include automated theorem proving, one of the oldest and most influential corners of artificial intelligence research, and work with mathematical knowledge databases in the Mathematical Knowledge Management community (e.g., at the CICM2 conferences), from which much of the early influential work in math IR also originates from.
 In Appendix B we present related work from the theorem proving space, but this is only a brief overview, and just the tip of the iceberg.

 Structured representations for formulas and computations precede the electronic computer.
-The tree-based representations for formula structure presented in Chapter 2 were designed to be simple and capture key structural properties, i.e., writing lines of symbols for formula appearance, and operation hierarchies for mathematical expressions represented by formulas.
+The tree-based representations for formula structure presented in Section 2 were designed to be simple and capture key structural properties, i.e., writing lines of symbols for formula appearance, and operation hierarchies for mathematical expressions represented by formulas.
 However, we make no assertion of their novelty; many analagous representations have been used in papers and systems.
 We've found that Symbol Layout Trees (SLTs) and Operator Trees (OPTs) generalize the graph types used for recognition and retrieval of formulas well.

-We'll close here with a brief summary of the contents of this book.
-The chapters of the book are summarized visually in Figure 1, and in more detail below.
+We close here with a brief summary of the contents of this monograph.
+The sections of the monograph are summarized visually in Figure 1, and in more detail below.

-Chapter 1 introduces math IR, and presents a framework that unifies information seeking activities performed by people and systems in (1) the real world, with (2) 'traditional' retrieval systems, and (3) question answering systems.
-The framework is organized around information needs, sources, and tasks, with an informal 'source jar' model for human information seeking, and a structured task graph for systems.
-The systems-oriented model is used to organize material in Chs.
-2-6.
+Section 1 introduces math IR, and presents a framework that unifies information seeking activities performed by people and systems in (1) the real world, with (2) 'traditional' retrieval systems, and (3)

-3https://cicm-conference.org/cicm.php
+2https://cicm-conference.org/cicm.php

-Figure 1: Visual summary of this book's contents
+Figure 1: Visual summary of this monograph's contents